 This is the Salem Witch Trial Memorial, but the souls honored here are restless.
 Some have claimed to see a bright light that turns into a woman spirit – believed to be that of Martha Corey.
 The origin of this agitated entity stems from the Salem Witch Trials themselves.

 It’s January 1692 and the deeply Puritan community of Salem is in a crisis.
-An epidemic of smallpox has decimated the population, leaving the survivors poverty-stricken, frantic and overly cautious.
+An epidemic of smallpox has decimated the population, leaving the survivors poverty-stricken, frantic, and overly cautious.
 Apprehension and severe paranoia built up among family, friends, and neighbors.
 The Europeans brought smallpox over and this deadly disease went rampant not only among the people in Salem but also the Native Americans.
-The people became extremely tense and they were afraid of death by exposure, death my savages and death by starvation.
+The people became extremely tense and they were afraid of death by exposure, death by savages, and death by starvation.
 They truly believed the Indians and the devil were against them.

 The Puritans also felt there were going to lose control of their society and the strict religious tenets that they were governed by.
 This all-consuming fear allowed for a witch trial and hysteria to take over.